ServerlessLife/vitepress-test/README.md

 If the tool is working well for you, please fill out the general [FEEDBACK FORM](https://forms.gle/v6ekZtuB45Rv3EyW9).
 This helps me understand the interest in the tool and encourages further development.

 You can also contact me via [LinkedIn](http://www.linkedin.com/in/marko-serverlesslife).
 Please, check out my blog: [www.serverlesslife.com](https://www.serverlesslife.com) and follow me on [X (Twitter)](https://twitter.com/ServerlessL).

+### Reporting an Issue

+- Make sure the bug hasn't already been reported.
+If you fount it has been, add a "+1" comment so I know there are multiple users struggling with the same issue.
+If possible, add some additional info.
+- **Enable verbose logging and provide the full log.**
+- **Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.**
+- Describe your setup in detail, or better yet, provide a sample project.
+- Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".

 ## Getting Started